keeks-mtl/petiole/README.md

 <img src="./static/images/readme/profile.png"/>

-- The profile page allows users to see the plants that user has created.
+- The profile page allows a user to see the plants that that user has created.
-- On the page the user has the ability to sort their plants by either the plant's latin name or the plant's common name.
+- On the page, the user has the ability to sort their plants by either the plant's latin name or the plant's common name.
 - The Profile page shows the user's username and users also have the ability to click on the "Add Plant" button to add to their collection.

 ### Sort Plant Features